offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 In the first two examples, one present-day entity branched off from another present-day entity.
 Both entities are still present-day entities (the entity branched off from isn't extinct).

-In the fifth example, parent1 branched off to the present-day entities entity1 and entity3, then entity2 branched off entity1.
+In the fifth example, parent1 split off to the present-day entities entity1 and entity3, then entity2 branched off entity1.
 All three entities are present-day entities (neither entity1, entity2, nor entity3 is extinct).

 In the third and last two examples, the top-level parent doesn't show up because adding it would break the requirement that internal nodes must be splitting (degree_GRAPH > 2).
 For example, adding parent1 in to the simple tree of the last example above causes parent1 to have a degree_GRAPH = 2...